 Minos blames the contriver; Daidalos and his son flee Crete with counterfeit wings held together by honey; the boy flies too high, the honey melts and he plummets to his death.

 Eventually Daidalos arrives in Sicily and becomes guest-friend of Kokalos, king of Akragas.
 Minos is in hot pursuit until he is blown off course by Poseidon; there is a mutiny and some of his men decide to remain behind, settling portions of Southern Italy.
 Among them are Minos’ children, Iapyx and Satyria.
 Satyria catches the eye of Poseidon and is soon pregnant.
 There are complications during birth; even her brother’s mastery of drugs does not help; she is dead before Taras draws his first breath.
 Poseidon takes pity on her, however, and transforms her into a nymph so that she can care for their son who is destined to become a glorious hero and have a mighty city named after him.

-Minos eventually comes to Akragas – after completing a trek through Italy that anticipates Herakles’ own – and deduces through the puzzle of the conch that Kokalos is giving shelter to Daidalos.
+Minos eventually comes to Akragas – after completing a trek through Italy that anticipates Herakles’ own, when he will come in hot pursuit of the oistros-struck herds of Geryon – and deduces through the puzzle of the conch that Kokalos is giving shelter to Daidalos.
 Before he can put into plan the architect’s extraction, Kokalos throws a lavish feast in the king’s honor and invites him to take his pleasure from the man’s daughters.
-The daughters first insist that Minos bathe before having his way with them and while he’s in the tub they dump pitchers of scalding hot water on him, boiling the wretched purity-obsessed king alive.
+The daughters insist that Minos bathe before having his way with them and while he’s in the tub they dump pitchers of scalding hot water on him, boiling the wretched purity-obsessed king alive.
 And then he becomes a judge in the underworld.